We're so glad you've visited our site today! If you have questions, please don't hesitate to ask: firstname.lastname@example.org

 At Christian Assembly, don't be surprised if...

 ...Someone greets you before, during or after the service.
 God has created us to be social people; He created us with an innate need to share our lives with others.
-It is our desire that every gathering at Christian Assembly be an opportunity to connect with others, with God, and in the world around us.
+It is our desire that every gathering at Christian Assembly be an opportunity to connect with others, with God, and with the world around us.

 ...You see some people standing and some sitting during our worship service.
 God is more concerned with the attitude of our hearts in worship, than the posture of our physical bodies.